CompuTec/computec-docs/docs/wms/administrator-guide/installation/wms-server/overview.md

 1. In the setup window, click 'Install'.

     ![Install](../wms-server/media/computec-wms-setup.png)
 2. An installation progress screen will appear, followed by a system message confirming successful setup.
-Click 'Close' to exit the installer.
+Click "Close" to exit the installer.

     ![Install Close](../wms-server/media/computec-wms-setup-01.png)
-3. From the Windows Start menu, open 'CompuTec Service Manager'.
+3. From the Windows Start menu, open "CompuTec Service Manager".
 The CT icon will appear in the system tray.

 4. In the Service Manager, select CompuTec WMS Server from the service dropdown.

     ![CompuTec WMS Server](./media/computec-wms-server.webp)
-5. Click 'Settings' to open the WMS Settings screen.
+5. Click "Settings" to open the WMS Settings screen.
 Alternatively, access this screen from the Start Menu.

     ![CompuTec WMS Settings](./media/start-menu-wms-settings.webp)